The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons

-\begin{rmrk} We recall \cite[Theorem~4.1]{AFF} which states that an irreducible complete and symply connected Riemannian manifold of dimension bigger or equal to $5$ with $\sb$-parallel and closed torsion 3-form, $\sb T=dT=0$, is a simple compact Lie group or its dual non-compact symmetric space with biinvariant metric, and, in particular the torsion connection is the flat Cartan connection.
+\begin{rmrk} We recall \cite[Theorem~4.1]{AFF} which states that an irreducible complete and simply connected Riemannian manifold of dimension bigger or equal to $5$ with $\sb$-parallel and closed torsion 3-form, $\sb T=dT=0$ (which is equivalent to $\sb T=\sigma^T=0$ due to \eqref{dh} and \eqref{sigma} below), is a simple compact Lie group or its dual non-compact symmetric space with biinvariant metric, and, in particular the torsion connection is the flat Cartan connection.
 In this spirit, our results above imply that the irreducible complete and simply connected case in Theorem~\ref{co1} and Corollary~\ref{co2} may occur only on the simple compact Lie group $SU(3)$ since the $Spin(7)$--manifold should be a simple compact Lie group of dimension eight. \end{rmrk}

-\begin{conv} Everywhere in the paper we will make no difference between tensors and the corresponding forms via the metric as well as we will use Einstein summation conventions, i.e. repeated Latin indices are summed over up to $8$. \end{conv}
+\begin{conv} Everywhere in the paper we will make no difference between tensors and the corresponding forms via the metric as well as we will use Einstein summation conventions, i.e. repeated Latin indices are summed over up to $8$.